brlin-tw/framework-laptop-delete-key-defect-workaround/README.md

     systemctl start keyd
     ```

-1. Run the following command to reload the configuration file if the keyd daemon is already running:
+1. Run the following command _as root_ to reload the configuration file if the keyd daemon is already running:

     ```bash
     keyd reload